 Figure 1.
-Illustration of The Mind-Body Problem.
-Adapted from “The Mind-Body Problem” by Westphal, J. (2016).
+Illustration of the Mind–Body Problem.
+Adapted from “The Mind–Body Problem” by Westphal (2016).
 Copyright 2016 Massachusetts Institute of Technology.

-Two main approaches within the philosophy of mind theorize about the mind-body connections by placing their attention in some of the statements above.
+Two main approaches within the philosophy of mind theorize about the mind–body connection by placing their attention in some of the statements above.

-This approach posits that there is only one reality, composed only by either physical or non-physical substances (Kind, 2020).
+This approach posits that there is only one reality, composed only of either physical or non-physical substances (Kind, 2020).

 This view assumes that everything existing is physical, including the mind.
 Here, the mind–body interaction is acknowledged only in the physical plane.